Snowflake-Labs/schemachange/README.md

 ### Oauth Authentication

+Set the environment variable `SNOWFLAKE_AUTHENTICATOR` to the value `oauth` prior to calling schemachange to authenticate via Oauth.
+The token can be supplied or fetched by `schemachange` at runtime.

+- You can supply an existing token via the `SNOWFLAKE_TOKEN` variable.
-An Oauth Configuration can be made in the [YAML Config File](#yaml-config-file) or passing an equivalent json dictionary to the switch `--oauth-config`.
-Invoke this method by setting the environment variable `SNOWFLAKE_AUTHENTICATOR` to the value `oauth` prior to calling schemachange.
-Since different Oauth providers may require different information the Oauth configuration uses four named variables that are fed into a POST request to obtain a token.
+- To cause `schemachange` to fetch the token at runtime, supply an Oauth Configuration in the [YAML Config File](#yaml-config-file) or pass an equivalent json dictionary to the switch `--oauth-config`.

+  Since different Oauth providers may require different information, the Oauth configuration uses four named variables that are fed into a POST request to obtain a token.
 Azure is shown in the example YAML but other providers should use a similar pattern and request payload contents.

     * token-provider-url
       The URL of the authenticator resource that will receive the POST request.
     * token-response-name
       The Expected name of the JSON element containing the Token in the return response from the authenticator resource.
     * token-request-payload
       The Set of variables passed as a dictionary to the `data` element of the request.
     * token-request-headers
       The Set of variables passed as a dictionary to the `headers` element of the request.

 It is recomended to use the YAML file and pass oauth secrets into the configuration using the templating engine instead of the command line option.